ambewas/react-introduction/step_2/chapter_2.md

 Let's take a little step back and look at `map` first, and what it is - you'll be using it a lot if you're working in React, but it's a very useful tool in your JS toolbelt regardless.

+React -- by nature -- follows a declarative paradigm.
+In contrast to (for example) jQuery, which follows an imperative paradigm.
+This means we have to adjust the way we think about building applications.
+We no longer tell the computer *how* to do things, we tell the computer *what* to do.
+The `map` function constructs an array based on the function we pass it.
+We don't tell the computer *how* to construct this array.
+We just tell it *what* we want in this array.

 If you've got an array, you can call a map method on it.
 Basically what it does is it loops over every item in the array, and applies some sort of function to it.
 This function, describing what should happen with each item, is provided as the first argument of the `map` method:

 ```